-As well as operating from our base in the UK, we also operate through our international team, providing humanitarian support to seafarers and their families in South and South East Asia and West and Central Africa.
+As well as operating from our base in the UK, we also operate through our international team, providing humanitarian support to seafarers and their families in South and South East Asia.

 ISWAN has teams operating in two of the most significant labour supply countries (India and Philippines) to: